yakazimir/zubr_public/README.md

 Building an API query engine
 -----------------

-Inside of Zubr is a tool called `FunctionAssistant` that allows you to build API query engines for source code (currently Python) collections.
+Inside of Zubr is a tool called `FunctionAssistant` (reported in the paper cited below) that allows you to build API query engines for source code (currently Python) collections.
 Below is an example run involving the Pyglet project.

  ```